Fire crews in New Mexico brace for hot, dry weather

 Resident Jim Rightley told Albuquerque television station KRQE (http://bit.ly/2rzu6Ry) that it’s never easy to leave his home behind.

-“I was just trying to stay calm enough to pack everything without panicking, but when you’re watching fire constantly and on the ground, I mean it’s only a hundred of feet from you,” Rightley said.
+“I was just trying to stay calm enough to pack everything without panicking.
+But when you’re watching fire constantly and on the ground, I mean it’s only a hundred of feet from you,” Rightley said.

 Other residents were waiting and hoping that the weather would cooperate.

-Forecasters were calling for afternoon temperatures to approach 90 while humidity levels were expected to remain in the single-digits through the weekend.
+Forecasters called for afternoon temperatures near 90 while humidity levels were expected to remain in the single-digits through the weekend.
 There’s a chance for thunderstorms Sunday, but Overton said that might not necessarily be a good thing if there’s no rain associated with the storms.

 A popular getaway, the Jemez Mountains are dotted with homes, summer cabins, numerous campgrounds, fishing spots and the Valles Caldera National Preserve.
-The mountain range also had had its share of fire, marking some of the largest and most costly blazes in the state’s recorded history over the last several years.
+The mountain range also has had its share of fire, marking some of the largest and most costly blazes in the state’s recorded history over the last several years.

 One of those fires forced the evacuation of the town of Los Alamos and the temporary closure of Los Alamos National Laboratory, one of the nation’s top nuclear research centers.
 More recently, fire threatened the historic cabins at Valles Caldera.

 On Thursday, scientists with the U.S. Geological Survey witnessed the early stages of the Cajete Fire.
-They had been in the area completing field work related to how ecosystems rebound from fire and noted the high-intensity fire that rolled through the same area in 2013.
+They were in the area doing field work related to how ecosystems rebound from fire and noted the high-intensity fire that rolled through the same area in 2013.

 Fire officials said Friday that one concern is Los Griegos Mountain, an area that has not seen any fire or fuel treatments and is overgrown.